futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT10.md

   - UNIQUE DELIVERABLES: Never copy course projects directly; instead create new applications that use the same skills for the student's specific needs
 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Never use any numbering in the 'focus' field, only words.
+• MILESTONE TITLE FORMAT: The 'focus' field must be a verb-based phrase that describes the action the student will take, not just a topic.
+Examples: "Learn Basic Workflow", "Improve Your Mixing", "Master Sound Design", "Develop Creative Strategies", "Build Your Brand".
+Avoid single words or noun phrases like "Workflow", "Mixing", or "Sound Design".
 • Formulate a version of the goal that the student can plausibly reach through completing these 10 milestones, given their current level and available practice time.
 • Each milestone must include:
-  - A personalized "goal" written as an outcome/capability statement based on the course's actual final project (1–2 sentences beginning with "Be able to ...")
+  - A personalized "goal" written as an outcome/capability statement based on the course's actual final project (1–2 sentences beginning with "How to ...")
   - A personalized "subgoal" assignment that applies course knowledge toward the northstar goal:
     * title: What the student will accomplish (action-oriented)
     * description: Why this matters for their northstar journey